 Author: Paco Underhill

 As an urban geographer turned retail scientist, Underhill has an incredibly witty way of engrossing you into his anecdotes by embodying his skill to engage Me, Myself and I – the all-consumer.
-I’m so glad I found this little number at the second-hand bookstore on Anne Street last month, because even though it was written back in the olden days (you know…pre-iPhone, Facebook, Twitter, Insta, and Wifi) Underhill’s observations and theories of gender, corporate and retail behaviour are as relevant today as they ever were.
+I’m so glad I found this little number at the second-hand bookstore on Anne Street last month, because even though it was written back in the olden days (you know…pre-pandemic) Underhill’s observations and theories of gender, corporate and retail behaviour are as relevant today as they ever were.
 The good and bad news for those who love to shop is that the 24/7 online shopfront has fed the beast within.
 You see, anthropology, as Underhill puts it, “has been paying attention by collating, digesting, tabulating and cross-referencing every morsel of data”.
 Enter Big Data.

-Just last week, I put my super-shopping skills to the test by getting out in the field playing ‘secret shopper’ at some local Townsville businesses.
-Imagine me… incognito, dressed in blue jeans, white-T, comfy shoes, dark sunnies, and iPhone.
+Just last week, I put my super-shopping skills to the test by getting out in the field playing ‘secret shopper’ at a local business.
+Imagine me… incognito, mask on, dressed in blue jeans, white-T, comfy shoes, dark sunnies, and playing on my iPhone.
 Stroll, stroll, stroll…stop.
 Hmm, that looks good (make a note – get that text while you’re at it).
 Stroll, stroll…stop, that can be improved (take a pic).
 Stroll, stroll… oh look, some customers chatting about the price…stroll, tail them, quick…stroll…(make your way closer, listen and take notes).
 Honestly, what fun!
 I’m seriously considering changing careers and becoming a mystery shopper!
 (Jokes) Now, although it wasn’t the first time I’d done a mystery shop report for a client, this time around I was very aware that retail shopping has declined and my project was to help make sense of the customer who was shopping in these stores.
 Boy did it do more than make sense.
 The simple act of watching the tactile-deprived shoppers freely experiencing worldly goods firsthand by touching, smelling, listening was profound to me.
 I’ve been too busy to stop and take notice to see the emotional connection that people have with buying ‘stuff’ and if you’re familiar with Simon Sinek’s ‘WHY’, this started to really make more sense on this stage.

 Here are just a few kickers from the book to take away (excuse the pun!):